code-warrior/the-modular-grid/README.md

       ![](img/extension-loaded-into-github-desktop.png)

-6. Open Chrome’s extensions page by typing [`chrome://extensions`](chrome://extensions) into the address bar, then open the folder into which you cloned the `column-baseline-grid` repo.
+6. Open Chrome’s extensions page by typing [`chrome://extensions`](chrome://extensions) into the address bar, then open the folder into which you cloned the `the-modular-grid` repo.
 In my case, it’s a folder called `GitHub`.

       ![](img/folder-and-browser.png)

 7. Drag the `the-modular-grid` folder over the extensions page.
 8. The extension is now installed.
-(The title **column-baseline-grid** is a legacy artifact that will likely be changed to **The Modular Grid**.)

       ![](img/extension-installed.png)